-The Bit-3 targets are located 13 km to the northwest of Serra Alta.
+The Bit-3 Targets are located 13 km to the northwest of Serra Alta.
 Relevant gold grades from a biotite-quartz altered zone were returned in drill holes FLD-05 and FLD-06 (6.72 m at 1.50 g/t Au and 14.2m@ 0.69 Au g/t, respectively).
 The other drill holes successfully intersected the continuity of shear zone, but with minor gold tenors.
 The current geological model of the mineralized zone indicates the potential of a down plunge and north strike extension.
 The sheared contact between granite and ultramafic rocks extends to the northeast for about 15 Km.
 This regional trend, has undergone no systematic exploration and opens a new exploration front for the current scope of expanding the district gold resource.
 It is believed that along this strike length there is potential for replicating high grade shoots as the one preliminary shaped in Bit-3.
+There is a notable correlation of the modelled plunge with a flexure along the shear zone as revealed by the 3D magnetic inversion.
+The company is following second order controls, like flexures or structure intersections, along the permissive shear zone for targeting.
+A rig has mobilized to the target in the third quarter.

-For the First Quarter Ended March 31, 2023 and 2022 (Expressed in US dollars)
+For the Second Quarter Ended June 30, 2023 and 2022 (Expressed in US dollars)